attach-dev/attach-gateway/README.md

      http://localhost:8080/api/chat | jq .
 ```

-You should see a JSON response plus `X‑UMP‑Session‑Id` header – proof the pipeline works.
+You should see a JSON response plus `X‑ATTACH‑Session‑Id` header – proof the pipeline works.

 ---